r23/MyOOS/wordpress/wp-content/plugins/three-object-viewer/readme.txt

 ## Implements Open Metaverse Interoperability Extensions
 This plugin supports the three-omi package built by contributors of the Open Metaverse Interoperability group.
 As new extensions are added, this plugin will be updated to support those features.
 Some potential components in the future include physics and collision events.

-## Currently Supported Three OMI Extensions
+## Currently Supported OMI, KHR, and other Extensions

 KHR_audio – Play both spatial and global audio in your scenes by creating a scene here in the build.xpportal.io Spoke editor.
 From there you can export a glb file that supports the Three OMI Audio Emitter Extension.

-OMI_collider -
+OMI_collider - allows for walking on surfaces

-OMI_link -
+OMI_link - Metaverse traversal!
+You can walk into an object with a omi_link extension to emulate hyperlink actions.

+OMI_spawn_point - Set where your player loads in.

+SXP_personality - Utilize Magick ML or our Alchemy Worker to power your NPCs using the new 3OV NPC Block!

 == Installation ==
 This plugin can be installed directly from your WordPress site.